ucsb-cs32/s21/_lab/lab08.md

 	theShapes.push_back(t7);
   ```

-Expected output for the example main is:
+Expected output for the example TestmainPartial is:
 ![](fix.jpg)

 -------